kritzikratzi/fullscreen-p5/docs/readme.txt

-  If you have any questions, suggestions or other trouble you can email me to it-didnt-work@superduper.org or contact me in the processing discourse section (my username is hansi).
+  If you have any questions, suggestions or other trouble you can email me to it-didnt-work@superduper.org, contact me in the processing discourse section or start hanging out in the channel #processing on irc.freenode.net (my username is hansi).

   This software is released under the GPLv3, you should have received a copy of